thephpleague/url/dev-master/components/path.md

 ### The basename

-To ease working with path you can get directly the trailing segment of a Path object by using the `Path::getBasename` method, this method takes no argument.
+To ease working with path you can get the trailing segment of a Path object by using the `Path::getBasename` method, this method takes no argument.
 If the segment ends in suffix, the suffix is included.

 ~~~php
 use League\Url\Path;